-It is generally considered that a residential leasehold with over 100 years unexpired lease term is worth roughly the same as a freehold.
-Where an additional ninety years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years in the future.
+It is generally accepted that a property with more than 100 years remaining is worth approximately the equivalent as a freehold.
+Where an additional 90 years added to all but the shortest lease, the premises will be worth the same as a freehold for many years in the future.

 | Lender | Requirement |